latolukasz/beeorm-doc/docs/guide/cached_queries.md

 </code-block>
 </code-group>

-To cache this query first you need to define cache layer that will be used to store data.
-In our example we will use redis:
+To cache this query, we first need to define the cache layer that will be used to store the data.
+In this example, we will use Redis.

 ```go{2}
 type UserEntity struct {